couchbaselabs/docs-ng/content/couchbase-manual-1.8/introduction-to-couchbase-server.markdown

 accessed by clients, keeping the active data within the caching layer.

-The process of removing data from the caching to make way for the actively used information is called **Unhandled:** `[:unknown-tag :firstterm]`, and is controlled automatically through thresholds set on each configured bucket in your Couchbase Server Cluster.
+The process of removing data from the caching to make way for the actively used information is called `ejection`, and is controlled automatically through thresholds set on each configured bucket in your Couchbase Server Cluster.

 The use of disk storage presents an issue in that a client request for an individual document ID must know whether the information exists or not.
 Couchbase Server achieves this using metadata structures.
-The **Unhandled:**
-`[:unknown-tag :firstterm]` holds information about each document stored in the database and this information is held in RAM.
+The `metadata` holds information about each document stored in the database and this information is held in RAM.
 This means that the server can always return a 'document ID not found' response for an invalid document ID, while returning the data for an item either in RAM (in which case it is returned immediately), or after the item has been read from disk (after a delay, or until a timeout has been reached).

 The process of moving information to disk is asynchronous.
 Data is ejected to disk from memory in the background while the server continues to service active